 Figure 11 identifies the Revegetation Areas as required by Condition 33(b), Schedule 3 of Development Consent DA 374-11-00 and consistent with the conceptual final landform in the Project EIS (Black Range Minerals, 2000).
 The Revegetation Areas are located over the waste emplacements, tailings storage facility and infrastructure areas (Figure 11).
-The Revegetation Areas shown on Figure 11 cover an area of approximately 1,064 ha (approximately 58 ha more than required [Table 10]).
+The Revegetation Areas shown on Figure 11 cover an area of approximately 1,229 ha (approximately 223 ha more than required [Table 10]).

-The final voids (western and eastern), diversion dam and water storage pond have been excluded from the Revegetation Areas as these post mine landforms would not be conducive to the establishment of native woodland.
+The final voids (western and eastern), diversion dam, water storage pond and process plant runoff dam have been excluded from the Revegetation Areas as these post mine landforms would not be conducive to the establishment of native woodland.